 In additional to his parents, O.D. is preceded in death by his wife Betty Lou Lockhart Harman on May 7, 2004; one son, Randy Harman; one brother, Duren Harman and wife Wilma; one sister in law, Jeanne Harman; one grandson-in-law, Brian Finster.

 Family will receive friends at Davis Funeral Home, 124 Olen Thomas Dr., Clarksburg, on Tuesday, November, 19, 2019 from 12 Noon until 8:00 PM and on Wednesday, November 20, 2019 at Oak Mound Evangelical Church from 9:00 AM until time of service at 11:00 AM with Pastor Steve Delay officiating with Pastor Sam Evans and Pastor Bryant Bailey assisting.
 Interment will follow at Heavner Cemetery.
 Online condolences may be sent to DavisFuneralHomeWV.com.
 In lieu of flowers, memorial donations can be made to Oak Mound Evangelical Church, 401 Oak Mound Drive, Clarksburg, WV 26301.
 Davis Funeral Home is honored to assist the Harman family.

-To send flowers to Rev. O.D.
-Harman's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rev. O.D.
+Harman, please visit our floral store.